 Many of you have asked why our trains slow down when it’s hot outside.
 We know extra delays can be frustrating, but there are two important reasons why our speeds go down when temperatures go up—science and safety.

 Like in other cities, the MAX light rail system is designed for the average temperature ranges of our local climate.
 When temperatures are at the extremes of that range, the materials in the system have a hard time adapting.

 In the case of extreme heat, the rails (made of steel) and the overhead power wires (made of copper) expand.

-When it’s 100 degrees out, a 1-mile stretch of rail in the MAX system may expand up to a few inches.
+A one-mile stretch of rail in the MAX system may expand up to a few inches.
 This rail has to go somewhere, and when it gets too hot it can actually bend or lay over on its side!
 Our operators and controllers call this a “sun kink.”

 Our operators have to watch for both sagging power wires and “sun kinked” rails when it’s really hot out.
 To be safe, they slow down to make sure nothing goes wrong.
-As it gets hotter, they have to slow down more.
+As it gets hotter, they have to slow down even more.

 When temperatures hit the 90s, trains traveling in speed zones above 35 mph will need to run 10 mph slower.
 This will affect segments of all MAX lines and may cause minor service delays.

 At 95 degrees, WES Commuter Rail trains must also run slower—no more than 30 mph—to ensure safety.
 This can cause up to 30-minute delays.

 If temperatures climb above 100 degrees, MAX trains cannot go faster than 35 mph.
 Delays of up to 15 minutes should be expected.

 It’s hot out there—so prepare for the heat and stay hydrated!